 The kingdom of God is one, it cannot be divided…If the Church languishes, the State cannot be in health; and if the State rebels against its Lord and King, the Church cannot enjoy his favour…I charge you, citizens of the United States, afloat on your wide sea of politics, THERE IS ANOTHER KING, ONE JESUS: THE SAFETY OF THE STATE CAN BE SECURED ONLY IN THE WAY OF HUMBLE AND WHOLE-SOULED LOYALTY TO HIS PERSON AND OF OBEDIENCE TO HIS LAW.”

-Morally, spiritually, politically, and in every other realm, God shouts from the rooftops to this world filled with little men with proud hearts that seek to deify and become a law unto themselves that there is another King, one called Jesus!
+Morally, spiritually, politically, and in every other realm, God shouts from the rooftops to this world filled with little men with proud hearts that seek to deify themselves that “there is another King, one called Jesus!”
 This is the battle that is raging for the souls of men, the lives of our children, and the future of our planet.
 Acts 17:6,7 states, “And when they found them not, they drew Jason and certain brethren unto the rulers of the city, crying, These that have turned the world upside down are come hither also; Whom Jason hath received: and these all do contrary to the decrees of Caesar, saying that there is another king, one Jesus.”
 According to this passage of Scripture, the battle comes down to two vital issues.
 Who is ultimately Lord and whose laws are to govern in the affairs of men?
 Will it be Almighty God or Caesar?
 Will it be the flawed laws of men, which in many cases legalize evil, or the holy, righteous laws of God that protect the liberty Christ died to secure for the sons of men.

 Notice that the accusation against the early Church that turned the world upside down was not “there is another Savior and He has a wonderful plan for your life.”
 No, the early Church suffered great persecution and martyrdom because the revelation of the King and the laws of His Kingdom that burned bright through their lives.
 This was a clear and present danger to the political tyrants and religious oppressors of their day.